Marriage: God’s Design for Bonding, Love, and Lifelong Partnership

 But if marriage is built on something deeper — friendship, commitment, loyalty, forgiveness, shared purpose, and a decision to walk through life together no matter what — then marriage becomes something very strong and very beautiful.

 In many ways, marriage begins with passion but is sustained by attachment and commitment, and over time it grows into something even deeper: a partnership and a friendship that cannot be created in any other way.
-There is something powerful about two people who have seen each other at their best and at their worst, who have failed and forgiven each other, who have suffered together and celebrated together, who have built a life together piece by piece over many years.
+There is something powerful about two people who have seen each other at their best and at their worst, who have failed and forgiven each other, who have suffered together and celebrated together, who have built a life together piece by piece over many years. → Long-term bonding strengthens neural pathways related to trust, safety, and emotional regulation.
 That kind of love is different from the excitement of the beginning — it is deeper, quieter, and often stronger.

 One of the most beautiful ways to think about marriage is this: marriage was designed so that one person would become your safest place on earth.
 A place where you are fully known and still loved.
 A place where you are comforted when life is hard and celebrated when life is good.
 A place where someone believes in you when you doubt yourself.
 A place where you are corrected when you are wrong but not rejected when you fail.
 A place where you are not alone in the world.